skyneticist/gpt-cv/README.md

             "content": [
                     {
                         "type": "text",
-                        "text": "What’s in this image?\n List each thing in a Markdown table in the first column and in the second column include the original country and era of origin for the idea behind each item found."}, {
+                        "text": "What’s in this image?
+List each thing in a Markdown table in the first column and in the second column include the original country and era of origin for the idea behind each item found."}, {
                         "type": "image_url",
                         "image_url": {